-Meanwhile, your money will be divided into used and free margin.
-Used margin is the amount of your money that is mortgaged to your open positions and free margin is money you can still use to open new positions.
+Meanwhile, your money will be divided into used margin and free margin.
+Used margin refers to the amount of your money that is mortgaged to your open positions, while free margin is the amount of money that you can still use to open new positions.

 Where’s the problem?

-Leverage – as explained above – affects, not only the position size but also the trader’s subsequent profit or loss on a position.
+Leverage affects not only the position size but also the trader’s subsequent profit or loss on a position.

 Now, consider that, with 400:1 leverage, the trader’s investment equals the equivalent of (10000/400=) €25, discovering a €100 loss on what seems to be a 1-cent movement can be quite disconcerting!

 In general, leverage is pre-selected by your broker, based on the level of your trading status.
 Retail traders receive anywhere between 2:1 and 30:1 leverage depending on the asset class and instrument, while professional traders can get anything up to 400:1, considering that their required experience and resources can afford them that level of risk.

 If you want to lower your leverage, you need to contact your account manager and have him/her change your leverage per account.
 Once that’s done, traders can determine their leverage and risk level for each and every separate trade.
 It’s simply a matter of making a selection and confirming the position.